-Generally speaking, a sale of shares or assets for cash is a taxable event for Canadian tax purposes, subject to the loss restriction rules discussed above which may apply in respect of non-arm's-length transactions.
-Accordingly, a capital gain or loss is typically realised in respect of a disposition of shares or assets that are capital property for cash.
-Moreover, a taxpayer will realise a capital gain in respect of an otherwise tax-deferred transaction described below to the extent that they receive a portion of the proceeds in the form of cash consideration.
+Generally speaking, a sale of shares or assets for cash is a taxable event for Canadian tax purposes, subject to the loss restriction rules discussed above that may apply in respect of non-arm's-length transactions.
+Accordingly, a capital gain or loss is typically realised in respect of a disposition of shares or other assets that are capital property for cash.
+Moreover, a taxpayer will realise a capital gain in respect of an otherwise tax-deferred transaction described below to the extent that they receive cash consideration in excess of the cost base of the transferred property.
 Thus, a taxpayer may have the flexibility to realise part of an accrued capital gain on an asset or share sale by, for example, electing to receive a portion of the sale proceeds in cash and the remainder in shares.

 Corporations can be 'merged' on a tax-deferred basis in Canada through an amalgamation, provided both are taxable Canadian corporations.
 Amalgamations generally require the corporations to be governed by the same corporate statute (e.g., the same provincial statute or the federal statute).
 However, it is not difficult to continue a corporation from one Canadian jurisdiction to another with shareholder approval.

 Spin-off transactions can be effected on a taxable or tax-deferred basis, although in the latter case extensive conditions must be satisfied and restrictions may be placed on the corporation that spins off the assets as well as the corporation that is the subject of the spin-off.

 It is also possible to carry out a winding-up on a tax-deferred basis, but generally only in respect of a winding-up of a wholly owned subsidiary into its parent corporation.